-- Three Cisco Unified Communications Manager (CUCM) Publisher servers
+- Four Cisco Unified Communications Manager (CUCM) Publisher servers

 - One Cisco Unified Communications Manager (CUCM) Subscriber server

-- Two Cisco Unity Connection (CUC or UC) servers
+- One Cisco Unity Connection (CUC or UC) servers

 - One Cisco Unified Contact Center (CUCCX or UCCX) server

-- Three Cisco IM and Presence (IM) servers
+- Three Cisco IM and Presence (IMP) servers

-- Three utility machines running Jabber, Jabber Video and other tools
+- Four Windows 10 machines running Jabber, Wireshark and other tools

-- One Microsoft Active Directory server (labeled “AD/DNS/SFTP” in the lab rack diagram)
+- Two Microsoft Active Directory server (labeled “hq-dns” and "ext-dns" in the lab rack diagram)